logotype-antsroutelogotype-antsroutelogo-antsroute-whitelogotype-antsroute

 Here, it all depends on how your organisation is structured.

 AntsRoute is particularly well suited to businesses managing their own field teams.
-It simplifies planning, job allocation and route balancing.
+It simplifies route planning, task allocation and route balancing.

-Urbantz, by contrast, is designed for multi-carrier environments.
-With a network of more than 50 pre-integrated carriers, it makes it easy to switch between internal fleets and external providers (GLS, DHL, etc.) depending on operational needs.
-A major advantage for businesses that heavily outsource deliveries.
+Urbantz, on the other hand, is designed for multi-carrier environments.
+With a network of more than 50 pre-integrated carriers, the platform makes it easy to switch between in-house fleets and external providers depending on operational needs — a major advantage for businesses that rely heavily on outsourcing.

 4. Deployment and configuration: speed or customisation?